Lead Opinion

 The Board alleged the charitable contribution required by the respondent in these cases constituted an illegal sentence.
 It claims Borth’s negotiation of illegal sentences violated DR 1-102(A)(5), which provides that a lawyer shall not engage in conduct prejudicial to the administration of

-The Commission determined there was no statutory authority for the respondent‘s demand that the defendants in the cited prosecutions agree to make a charitable contribution as part of their negotiated sentences.
+The Commission determined there was no statutory authority for the respondent’s demand that the defendants in the cited prosecutions agree to make a charitable contribution as part of them negotiated sentences.
 Notwithstanding this determination, the Commission concluded the Board had failed to prove “the contribution requirements injured the administration or efficiency of the judicial system.”

 Borth contends on appeal that the Commission correctly concluded he did not act unethically in negotiating the plea bargains in question.
-While he acknowledges the plea agreements were not authorized by
+While he acknowledges the plea agreements were not authorized by section 907.13(2), he claims that defect does not equate to an ethical infraction because he had no wrongful intent and believed at the time that the plea agreements were appropriate dispositions of the criminal charges.

 If all individuals are presumed to know the law and cannot use ignorance as a defense, respondent, a trained professional with the basic skills and tools to acquaint himself with the legal significance of the facts, cannot insulate himself from censure simply by claiming ignorance.